Michael-Nwachukwu/pancakeswap-IFOPool-smart-contract-Reviews/README.md

     _;
 }

-- This restricts functions its applied to, to be called only by the contract owner.
+- This restricts functions it's applied to, to be called only by the contract owner.

 #### NOTCONTRACT: